Michael Irvin Denies Sexual Assault Allegation

 “Despite Irvin’s admitted philandering days while a Dallas Cowboys wide receiver, wife Sandy Harrell has remained with him since 1990.
 One of his four children, Michael Irvin Jr., now plays for the Hurricanes,” the Miami Herald recalled.

-The NFL Network has yet to issue a comment about the Michael lrvin investigation, “It would be hard for the league-owned NFL Network to justify not suspending Irvin now that he has been accused again, given the precedent the league set by suspending Ben Roethlisberger,” NBC’s Pro Football Talk observed about the Michel Irvin accusation.
+The NFL Network has yet to issue a comment about the Michael lrvin investigation.
+“It would be hard for the league-owned NFL Network to justify not suspending Irvin now that he has been accused again, given the precedent the league set by suspending Ben Roethlisberger,” NBC’s Pro Football Talk observed about the Michel Irvin accusation.
 “Although Roethlisberger is an active player while Irvin is a retired player who works for the league as a broadcaster, they both work in the NFL, and the NFL has said its personal conduct rules apply to everyone who works in the league.”

-Obviously it remains to be seen if law enforcement authorities determine that there is evidence to back up the allegation.
+Obviously, it remains to be seen if law enforcement authorities determine that there is evidence to back up the allegation.
 Watch this space for updates on the Michael Irvin sexual assault investigation.

 [Featured Image by Ron Jenkins/AP Images]